anza-xyz/agave/thread-manager/README.md

 If you use realtime policies, priority to values from 1 (lowest) to 99 (highest) are possible.

 ## Tokio
-Multiple tokio runtimes can be created, and each may be assigned its own pool of CPU cores to run on.
-Number of worker and blocking threads is configurable, as are thread priorities for the pool.
+You can create multiple Tokio runtimes, each with its own dedicated pool of CPU cores.
+The number of worker and blocking threads, along with thread priorities for the pool, can be fully customized.

 ## Native
-Native threads (std::thread) can be spawned from managed pools, this allows them to inherit a particular affinity from the pool, as well as to control the total number of threads made in every pool.
+Native threads (`std::thread`) can be spawned from managed pools, allowing them to inherit specific affinity from the pool, along with providing control over the total number of threads in each pool.

 ## Rayon
 Rayon already manages thread pools well enough, all thread_manager does on top is enforce affinity and